scriptingstudio/PSCCalendar/README.md

 # PSCCalendar

-***PSCCalendar*** is a simple culture-aware PowerShell console calendar engine/framework inspired by (and based on) [@jdhitsolutions](https://github.com/jdhitsolutions/PSCalendar) PSCalendar module but significantly/totally rewritten/refactored.
+***PSCCalendar*** is a simple culture-aware PowerShell console calendar engine/framework inspired by [@jdhitsolutions](https://github.com/jdhitsolutions/PSCalendar) PSCalendar module but significantly/totally rewritten/refactored.
 It is not technically a PowerShell module, just snippets/sketches as a sandbox to play with calendar ideas.

 `C` is for Console and Culture.

 ## Tier Architecture

 1. Input Controller
 2. Data Collector
 3. Output Formatter